Temple, Pennsylvania

 Temple is a census-designated place in Muhlenberg Township, Berks County, Pennsylvania, United States at an elevation of 361 ft.
 The community was named for a local inn called Solomon's Temple.
-Temple was an independent borough until it was disincorporated on January 1, 1999.
+Temple was an independent borough from 1922 until it was disincorporated on January 1, 1999.
 The ZIP code is 19560.
-As of the 2010 census the population was 1,877 residents.
+As of the 2022 American Community Survey, the population was 2,251 residents.

 Education

 Temple is part of the Muhlenberg School District.